 The Miyamoto laboratory focuses on the discovery and development of novel biomarkers to guide the personalized treatment of patients with prostate and bladder cancer.
 We analyze molecular profiles of tumor biopsies as well as circulating tumors cells (CTCs) in the blood that can be sampled non-invasively and repeatedly.
 By studying these patient-derived specimens, we have identified new molecular predictors of response to therapy and potential mechanisms of treatment resistance.
-Our overall aim is to develop tools for “real-time precision medicine” to probe the molecular signatures of cancers as they evolve over time, and to guide the precise and rational selection of appropriate therapies for each individual patient with cancer.
+Our overall aim is to develop tools for “real-time precision medicine” to probe the molecular signatures of cancers as they evolve over time, and to guide the rational selection of appropriate therapies for each individual patient with cancer.

 The mission of our translational research laboratory is to discover and develop molecular biomarkers that inform clinical decisions in the management of patients with genitourinary malignancies.
-We aim to develop circulating and tissue-based biomarkers in a variety of clinical contexts in order to actualize the concept “real-time precision medicine”, integrating genomic analyses of liquid and tissue biopsies to guide the personalized care of patients with genitourinary malignancies.
+We aim to develop circulating and tissue-based biomarkers in a variety of clinical contexts to actualize the concept “real-time precision medicine,” integrating genomic analyses of liquid and tissue biopsies to guide the personalized care of patients with genitourinary malignancies.